 As the name suggests, HDB BTO flats only begin construction if demand exceeds 70%.
 HDB BTO launches take place once every three months (in February, May, August, and November) in which a range of flats will be launched across a few estates.
 These flats vary in size, from 2-room Flexi to 3Gen flats.

 One major benefit of getting an HDB BTO flat is that they’re one of the most affordable public housing options in Singapore.
-For instance, during the recently launched November 2022 HDB BTO sales launch, the selling price of a 2-room Flexi flat in Yishun starts from just $84,000.
+For instance, during the recently launched February 2023 HDB BTO sales launch, the selling price of a 2-room Flexi flat in Kallang/Whampoa starts from just $185,000.
 What’s more, this excludes CPF Housing Grants.

-The waiting time for an upcoming BTO flat is about three to five and a half years.
-The construction delays brought on by the manpower crunch due to the COVID-19 pandemic spell longer waiting times for a BTO flat.
-So, if you’re intending to apply for one of the November 2022 BTO launches, take note!
+The waiting time for an upcoming BTO flat is about 3.5 to five years.
+The proportion of delayed BTO projects brought on by the manpower crunch due to the COVID-19 pandemic has decreased and HDB expects to clear the backlog in the next two years.
+So, if you’re intending to apply for one of the upcoming May 2023 BTO launches, take note!

-HDB Sale of Balance Flats (SBF): Available Twice a Year
+HDB Sale of Balance Flats (SBF) Units: Available Twice a Year

-If waiting three years for an HDB BTO flat is too long of a wait, perhaps you might want to consider getting a flat through the HDB Sale of Balance Flats (SBF) scheme.
+If waiting 3.5 years for an HDB BTO flat is too long of a wait, perhaps you might want to consider getting a flat through the HDB Sale of Balance Flats (SBF) exercise.

 Essentially, the flats that are sold in the HDB SBF sales launches are: